dilmaheu/dilmahtea.me/docs/guides/responsive-styling.md

 ### `poly-fluid-clamp`

-`poly-fluid-clamp` is a SASS mixin to automatically generate a `clamp()` function for a given property given the values for the minimum end & maximum end of the range where the value should change fluidly.
+`poly-fluid-clamp` is a SASS mixin to automatically generate a `clamp()` function for a given property given the values for the minimum & maximum end of the range where the value should change fluidly.

 ```scss
 @use "src/styles/poly-fluid" as *;